ejdickson/simon-project1/README.md

 ### Ideas for Next Update

-The next update will be styled to keep with the theme.
+The next update will be styled to keep with the Star Wars theme.
 A leaderboard to keep the top 3-5 scores will replace the single top score.
 A menu button to control the sound of the game will also be added.
+The rules will also be available in the menu.